Sid009hey/wallspace/README.md

-# Wall E ✨
+# Wallspace 💫️
-✅ A wallpaper sorter and organizer written in Python.
+🌟️ A wallpaper sorter and organizer written in Python.

-✅ Lightweight Script
+🤖️ Lightweight Script

-✅ Easy to Use
+🎟️ Easy to Use
 # Instructions ✨

-✅ Paste wallpapers into the wallpaper directory after cloning repository
+📂️ Paste wallpapers into the wallpaper directory after cloning repository

-✅ Execute gui.py for a gui version of the app with extra functionality.
+📂️ Execute gui.py for a gui version of the app with extra functionality.

-✅ Execute secondary.py for new features. (no docs for now, but you are free to read the code.)
+📂️ Execute secondary.py for new features. (no docs for now, but you are free to read the code.)

-✅ Preferrably save them in lowercase letters
+📂️ Preferrably save them in lowercase letters

-✅ Save the wallpapers as something related to it's content so that you remember it while searching
+📂️ Save the wallpapers as something related to it's content so that you remember it while searching
 # Development ✨

-✅ You are free to use this code as you see fit in your projects
+📂️ You are free to use this code as you see fit in your projects

-✅ Credit is not necessary but some credit is always nice :)
+📂️ Credit is not necessary but some credit is always nice :)

-✅ Thank You For Using **Wall E**
+📂️ Thank You For Using **Wallspace**